-In Horrified, you play as heroes that must save the village from iconic horror monsters: Frankenstein, The Bride of Frankenstein, The Wolf Man, Dracula, The Mummy, The Invisible Man, Creature from the Black Lagoon.
+In Horrified, you play as heroes who must save the village from iconic horror monsters: Frankenstein, The Bride of Frankenstein, The Wolf Man, Dracula, The Mummy, The Invisible Man, and Creature from the Black Lagoon.

 You start the game by selecting the monsters.
 On normal difficulty, you face 3 (you can change the difficulty by adding/removing monsters).
 The heroes (professor, mayor, courier, scientist, archeologist, explorer, and inspector) you pick all come with a special ability and several action points.
 There are a lot of hero/monster combos, making the replay factor quite high and also offering various difficulties.

 On your turn, you will spend your action points to move your hero, escort villagers out of harm’s way, pick up or trade items, advance a monster’s task, or finally defeat it.

 Collecting items and then carrying them somewhere else to use them (to accomplish the monster’s tasks, which eventually makes it possible to kill it), is the core of the Horrified gameplay.